Andre Vasquez: Early political career

 Vasquez became involved in electoral politics during the 2016 presidential election as a supporter of Bernie Sanders.
 As of 2019, he was the chair of the north side chapter of Reclaim Chicago, a progressive political action committee.

 In May 2018, Vasquez officially kicked off his campaign for alderman of Chicago's 40th ward.
-He was one of five candidates who appeared on the ballot in the first-round election on February 26, 2019, where he placed second with about 20 of the vote.
+He was one of five candidates who appeared on the ballot in the first-round election on February 26, 2019, where he placed second with about 20% of the vote.
 Since no candidate received more than half of the vote, he and 36-year incumbent Patrick J. O'Connor advanced to a run-off election held on April 2.
 Vasquez defeated O'Connor in that election, receiving 54% of the vote.

 On April 10, 2019, Vasquez joined six other newly elected members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.

 Chicago City Council (2019–present)

 Vasquez was sworn in as a member of Chicago City Council on May 20, 2019.
 He is a member of the Council's Progressive Caucus.

 In November 2019, Vasquez was one of eleven aldermen to vote against Mayor Lori Lightfoot's first budget.
 He joined all five other members of the Socialist Caucus in signing a letter to Lightfoot which criticized her budget for "an over-reliance on property taxes" and "regressive funding models" that are "burdensome to our working-class citizens, while giving the wealthy and large corporations a pass."

-In November 2020, Vasquez voted in favor of the Mayor's 2021 budget proposal, which passed by a 29-21 vote.
+In November 2020, Vasquez voted in favor of the Mayor's 2021 budget proposal, which passed by a 29–21 vote.
 Vasquez said that his vote was based on achieving several concessions as amendments to the Mayor's original proposal and a commitment from colleagues to include progressive and structural revenue options in the 2022 budget proposal.
 Vasquez was censured by the Chicago chapter of the Democratic Socialists of America who said in a statement that Vasquez had "sided with an austerity regime and the Democratic Party establishment over the interests of Chicago’s working class."

-Other political involvement

-Vasquez ran for 40th Ward Democratic Committeeperson in 2020, but lost to Maggie O'Keefe.
+Committee on Immigrant and Refugee Rights

+Vasquez became chairperson of Chicago City Council's Committee on Immigrant and Refugee Rights in 2023, promising to hold meetings of the Committee, which at that time had not met in over a year, every month.

+On September 14th, 2025, a dead rat and handwritten note of derogatory remarks against immigrants were left in front of Vasquez's office.